GRAMBOS34/Map-Processing/mathExplanations/LocationTracking_getTurnAngle.md

 We can only really get away with this because we are working on a coordinate system

-So the full formula looks like this kinda like this:
+So the full formula looks kinda like this:

 $$
 \Large